library(tidyverse)

 Check normality

 In addition to the Shapiro-Wilk test, we can visualize the residuals of our data and plot them against the expected residuals of a normal distribution.
 If our data are normally distributed, we would expect the individual data points to hover near the diagonal line.
 As we can see in the plot, we have quite a few data points fall far away from the line which is additional evidence that our data are not normally distributed.
-When normality is violated, the Welch’s ANOVA is one option to analyse the data.
+When the assumption of normality is violated one can explore the use of a robust ANOVA.

 # Base R Shapiro-Wilk test on residuals of the aov object